italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - CONDITIONAL.
 REQUIRED if **schema_uri** is not present.
       - [`SD-JWT-VC`_] Section 6.2.
     * - **data_source**
-      - Object containing information about the data origin.
+      - REQUIRED.
+Object containing information about the data origin.
 It MUST contain the object ``verification`` with this following sub-value:

           * ``trust_framework``: MUST cointain trust framework used for digital authentication towards authentic source system.
           * ``authentic_source``: MUST contain ``organization_name`` and ``organization_code`` cliam related to name and code identifier of the authentic source.
       - This specification
     * - **vc_claims**
-      - Object containing useful information about the Digital credential graphical rappresentation.
+      - REQUIRED.
+Object containing useful information about the Digital credential graphical rappresentation.
 It MUST contain the for each credential claim the following objects:

           * ``display``: MUST cointain name human-readable display name.
           * ``graphics``: MUST contain position, font character, color, size.